How to Write a Hospitality CV: Examples & Templates [2025]

 Our customers were hired by:

-Can you lie on your CV about grades or experience?
+Can you lie on your CV about grades or work experience?
 This article isn’t here to moralise or make you feel bad—far from it.
 It’s here for an unbiased take on whether lying on a CV is a risk worth taking.

 Spoiler: it really isn’t, not by any stretch of the imagination.
 The short of it is that you stand to gain little to nothing and stand to lose a lot—including things you don’t even have or cherish yet.
 There are better ways to impress, just check out the CV below, and read on for the full story.